nicholasbair/webhooks/README.md

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
-  * Setup a tunnel so your server is accessible (e.g. use VS Code port forwarding)
+  * Setup a tunnel so your server is accessible (e.g. use VS Code port forwarding or HookDeck)
   * Configure your Nylas webhook (`{your_server_url}/api/webhooks`)
   * Set the webhook secret as an environment variable `NYLAS_WEBHOOK_SECRET`
   * Restart the server for good measure